Sudirman Cup

-The Sudirman Cup is an international badminton mixed team competition contested by member countries of the Badminton World Federation (BWF), the sport's global governing body.
+The Sudirman Cup is an international badminton mixed team competition contested by member countries of the Badminton World Federation, the sport's global governing body.
 The championship has been awarded every two years since the inaugural tournament in 1989.
-It used to be held at the same venue for the World Championships in the same year until the International Badminton Federation (now the BWF) decided to split the two tournaments starting from 2003.
-There are five matches in every Sudirman Cup tie which consists of men and women's singles, men and women's doubles and mixed doubles.
-The cup is named after Dick Sudirman, a former Indonesian badminton player and the founder of the Badminton Association of Indonesia (PBSI).
-The current champion is China, which won its 12th title at the 2021 tournament in Finland.
+It used to be held at the same venue for the World Championships in the same year until the International Badminton Federation, now the BWF, decided to split the two tournaments starting from 2003.
+There are five matches in every Sudirman Cup tie which consists of men and women's singles, men and women's doubles, and mixed doubles.
+The cup is named after Sudirman (1922–1986), a former Indonesian badminton player.
+The current champion is China, which won its 14th title at the 2025 tournament in China.

 There is no prize money in Sudirman Cup; players play for their respective countries and to earn BWF World Ranking points and national prestige.